vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 > How can Vedanta Desika’s works be trusted if he believed in a geocentric model? @beigomaacademymathsclub5873 (Jayesvara kumar)

 No one is asking you to "trust" vedAnta-deshika's (or anyone else's) works as works of God.
 If you find value in the arguments presented, take it.
 Otherwise leave it.
-We don't burn heretics on the stake or put you under house arrest as a the Euro Christians did with Galileo.
+We don't burn heretics on the stake or put you under house arrest as the Euro Christians did with Galileo.

 ### Logical prowess
 > So are titles like Kavi Tarkika Simha and Sarva Tantra Svatantra merely meaningless or exaggerated? - @beigomaacademymathsclub5873